Ever After Garden

 Facilities

-Please note, there are no toilets, or food and drink facilities in Grosvenor Square, however Oxford Street is a five-minute walk away and offers many options.
+Please note, there are no toilets, or food and drink facilities in Duke of York Square, however, the surrounding area and the King’s Road offers many options.

 Accessibility

-Grosvenor Square is on street level and contains no steps.
-Noise levels within the Garden are low.
+Duke of York Square is on street level and contains no steps.
+Noise levels within the garden are low.
 The lights are static and do not flash.
-If you have any further questions about this, please contact us at [email protected]
+If you have any further questions about this, please contact us at [email protected].

 Visiting the Ever After Garden